catamphetamine/react-pages/README.md

 import React, { Component } from 'react' import { connect } from 'react-redux'
 import { preload } from 'react-website'
-import { connector, getComments, postComment } from './redux/blogPost'
+import { connectComments, getComments, postComment } from './redux/blogPost'

 // Preload comments before showing the page
 // (see "Page preloading" section of this document)